jp-gouin/k3k-demo/howto/protectnamespace/readme.md

         memory: 200Mi
 ```

-Expected result:
+Result:
 - Pod is scheduled

 2. Run a pod with:
 ```
 resources:
     requests:
-        cpu: 1m
+        cpu: 1
         memory: 1Gi
 ```

-Expected result:
+Result:
 - Pod is not scheduled as it violate the limitRange, information is available from the `virtual cluster`
 ```
-Pod "nginx2-default-sharedm-cluster1-6e67696e78322b64656661756-a62f8" is invalid: spec.containers[0].resources.requests: Invalid value: "1Gi": must be less than or equal to memory limit of 200Mi Pod "nginx2-default-sharedm-cluster1-6e67696e78322b64656661756-a62f8" is invalid: spec.containers[0].resources.requests: Invalid value: "1Gi": must be less than or equal to memory limit of 200Mi Pod "nginx2-default-sharedm-cluster1-6e67696e78322b64656661756-a62f8" is invalid: spec.containers[0].resources.requests: Invalid value: "1Gi": must be less than or equal to memory limit of 200Mi Pod "nginx2-default-sharedm-cluster1-6e67696e78322b64656661756-a62f8" is invalid: spec.containers[0].resources.requests: Invalid value: "1Gi": must be less than or equal to memory limit of 200Mi Pod "nginx2-default-sharedm-cluster1-6e67696e78322b64656661756-a62f8" is invalid: spec.containers[0].resources.requests: Invalid value: "1Gi": must be less than or equal to memory limit of 200Mi provider timed out
+Pod "nginx-2-default-sharedm-cluster1-6e67696e782d322b64656661-5fe3c" is invalid: [spec.containers[0].resources.requests: Invalid value: "1": must be less than or equal to cpu limit of 200m, spec.containers[0].resources.requests: Invalid value: "1Gi": must be less than or equal to memory limit of 200Mi] Pod "nginx-2-default-sharedm-cluster1-6e67696e782d322b64656661-5fe3c" is invalid: [spec.containers[0].resources.requests: Invalid value: "1": must be less than or equal to cpu limit of 200m, spec.containers[0].resources.requests: Invalid value: "1Gi": must be less than or equal to memory limit of 200Mi] Pod "nginx-2-default-sharedm-cluster1-6e67696e782d322b64656661-5fe3c" is invalid: [spec.containers[0].resources.requests: Invalid value: "1Gi": must be less than or equal to memory limit of 200Mi, spec.containers[0].resources.requests: Invalid value: "1": must be less than or equal to cpu limit of 200m] Pod "nginx-2-default-sharedm-cluster1-6e67696e782d322b64656661-5fe3c" is invalid: [spec.containers[0].resources.requests: Invalid value: "1": must be less than or equal to cpu limit of 200m, spec.containers[0].resources.requests: Invalid value: "1Gi": must be less than or equal to memory limit of 200Mi] Pod "nginx-2-default-sharedm-cluster1-6e67696e782d322b64656661-5fe3c" is invalid: [spec.containers[0].resources.requests: Invalid value: "1Gi": must be less than or equal to memory limit of 200Mi, spec.containers[0].resources.requests: Invalid value: "1": must be less than or equal to cpu limit of 200m] provider timed out
 ```

 3. Run a pod without limit/request

-Expected result:
+Result:
 - Pod is scheduled and the default limit/request defined in the limitRange is applied

 On the `virtual cluster` **no information is available**